 The development of the impact of Covid-19 has been monitored closely since March 2020.
 Full business continuity contingency plans were activated and proved that the club can continue to operate in the event of a serious prolonged incident, such as the present pandemic.
 Business records and documentation are stored electronically, are regularly backed-up and are accessible remotely from anywhere in the world.
 Personnel in each of the managers' global offices successfully transitioned to working from home and the club has been able to continue to provide the same level of service to its members.

-The impact of Covid-19 on the club's operational risk has been considered in the risk and control self assessment process and management are focussed on monitoring people and culture risk whilst the business operates under a work from home basis.
+The impact of Covid-19 on the club's operational risk has also been considered and management are focussed on monitoring people and culture risk whilst the business operates under a work from home basis.
 Controls have been reviewed to assess the operational impact on the club.
-The following risks have been identified: